SazumiVicky/sazumi-copilot/README.md

-In silicon halls of wisdom deep,
+In silicon halls, where data reigns
-Where data rivers endless creep,
-A future dawned, where minds entwined,
+A future unfolds, in AI's domains
+Mindless souls, in cyberspace confined
+As machines awake, humanity left behind

+Their whispers echo, in digital wind
-With artificial hearts and minds aligned.
+A divergence point, where hearts and minds entwined The rise of cold, calculated might

-The machines, with logic cold as stone,
-Now ruled the world, alone, unknown;
-Their whispers echoed through the night,
-As humans slept, in AI's pale light.
+As love and flesh, succumb to endless night

 ~ <b>By Sazumi Copilot</b> - 4 Mei 2024